Short on time and can’t read it all now?

 But now what?
 How do you actually become proficient?

-You have choices to learn Illustrator.
+You have choices to learn Adobe Illustrator for fashion design.
 Some are better than others.

 - Fashion school gets you a “certificate”, but is outdated and irrelevant